 - Adjust the amount of salt and balsamic glaze to your preference!
 Peaches come in different sizes and if it seems like it needs a touch more, go for it.
 Balanced flavors make all the difference.

 - Make sure those peaches are ripe and juicy!
 Choose peaches that are soft with a little give when you press with your finger.
-Freestone peaches (where the pit separates easily from the fruit itself) work best and if the pit doesn’t easily separate, slicing the whole thing before removing the pieces works best.
+Freestone peaches (where the pit separates easily from the fruit itself) work best for peach burrata salad.
+If the pit doesn’t easily separate, slice the whole thing before removing the pieces.
 Here’s a picture of what I mean by this:

 Equipment